11th Gorkha Rifles: Indo-Pakistani War of 1971

 led by C Coy under Maj NS Shekhawat cleared Mudafarganj town in a lightning day light attack and secured two important bridges.

 The Kirantis showed utmost bravery and dedication when on 07 Dec 1971, Pak Army launched two Counter Attacks to siege the bridge and they were beaten back not once but twice.
 Maj BKD Badgel continued to fight and organise the defences even after being shot through his arm.
 For this dare devil act and unflinching leadership, Maj BKD Badgel was awarded Vir Chakra.

 On 09 Dec 1971, the Bn joined the brigade at Chandpur.
-On morning of 11 Dec 1971, the Pakistanis again tasted the metal of Khukri when an enemy gunboat carrying soldiers and a White Flag fired treacherously on the Bn when they were affecting a surrender.
+On morning of 11 Dec 1971, the Pakistanis again tasted the metal of Khukri when an enemy gunboat carrying soldiers and a White Flag fired treacherously on the Bn when they were effecting a surrender.